 In the tables following the tree structure diagrams, prescribed values are indicated in the “values” column.

-When encoding new base datasets the record update instruction (RUIN) is always set to insert.
+When encoding new base datasets the record update instruction (RUIN) is always set to “insert”.
 When encoding updates it can be set to “Insert”, “Modify” or “Delete”.

 Base dataset structure